jordanstewart-hub/AWS/Encrypt-KMS.md

 🔐 DynamoDB Encryption Options

-- DynamoDB-Owned Keys: Fully managed by AWS with no visibility or control which is good for simple needs.
+- AWS-Owned Keys: Fully managed by AWS DynamoDB with no visibility or control which is good for simple needs.

 - AWS Managed Keys: Managed by AWS KMS; visible to you, but not controlled by you.